RedHatInsights/authz-experiments/service-provider-controlled-binding/aspian/README.md

 kubectl kcp workspace root:aspian:telemetry kubectl apply -f aspian/telemetry/kafka-binding.yaml --token alex
 ```
-(Note: due to previous error, this is currently untested)

 # Further Experimentation
 The goal of this exercise was to set up a known-good lab based on KCP's documentation which could then serve as a foundation for testing variations on it, including webhook and custom authorizers.